prosyslab-classroom/cs348-information-security/hof.md

 ### Photos
-You can checkout the photos of the awarding sessions in the following album. https://photos.app.goo.gl/kcCZuWpSCfAWB86ZA
+You can checkout the photos of the awarding sessions in this [photo album](https://photos.app.goo.gl/kcCZuWpSCfAWB86ZA).